HC.SVNT.DRACONES

 W Regis turned up later at the rectory seeking an annulment—the marriage was never consummated, he complained.
 As for Mrs. Glory-Regis, the last he saw she had taken up with the Chief of Staff—and if either had anything to say about all that gore they sure weren't letting on (and he never claimed to read minds).

-Whatever the truth—and W Regis wasn't taking interviews either—there was no more trying to keep the story under wraps.
-Following another brash and poorly orchestrated effort to assassinate the pest, a fact-finding mission was conducted and the whole sordid business brought to book.
+Whatever the truth—and W Regis wasn’t taking interviews either—there was no more trying to keep the story under wraps.
+Following another brash and poorly orchestrated effort to assassinate the beast, a fact-finding mission was conducted and the whole sordid business brought to book.

-The former Deputy Chief confirmed what anyone with eyes must already have concluded on his own: that W Regis was indeed the rumoured spawn of Regis Rex and Beatrix Regina (though not, of course, on that account to be considered a candidate for the throne—his Royal Majesty's prerogative regarding the succession was not to be infringed).
+The former Deputy Chief confirmed what anyone with eyes must already have concluded on his own: that W Regis was indeed the long-rumoured spawn of Regis Rex and Beatrix Regina.

 —But the time-honoured right of the firstborn—?

 This latter determination, coming unexpectedly from the Press Secretary himself, was as close to law as anything yet to be articulated on the matter.
-And while it wasn't immediately clear why the court should choose to take such a line, the public nature of the declaration apparently ruled out any further treachery on the part of the royal staff.
+And while it wasn’t immediately clear why the court should choose to take such a line, the public nature of the declaration ruled out any further treachery on the part of the royal staff.

 As for damages to church property, costs were assigned to the family of the fugitive bride.